A Chorus Line (film): Production

+Development

 Even before the show had premiered on Broadway, Hollywood producers had expressed interest in a motion picture version of the musical.
 Universal Pictures acquired the rights for $5.5 million, in addition to agreeing to pay royalties of 20% of the distributor's gross rentals above $30 million, with the stage musical's director Michael Bennett hired as producer and director.
 Bennett declined to participate when his proposal to present the film as an audition to cast the movie version of the stage play instead of a literal translation of the play (cf. the 1971 film adaptation of The Boy Friend) was rejected.

 Many directors turned down the project, insisting that not only was A Chorus Line too beloved, but it would not translate well to the screen.
 In addition, the requirement to start paying royalties after the gross reached $30 million—by which time the film might not yet have broken even—made the film a difficult financial prospect.
 When Attenborough accepted the project in 1984, there was some apprehension as to the treatment the British director would give the musical's quintessentially American story.

 Universal sold the rights to PolyGram for $7.8 million in 1982 and in 1983 Embassy Pictures joined as co-producers, investing 20% in Embassy Film Associates, which financed the picture.

+Arnold Schulman later said "for years, writer after writer tried to find a way to turn the musical into a movie, and nobody could.
+Finally, I came up with a surrealistic approach that [the producers] Norman Lear and Jerry Perenchio must have liked, because they put up twenty-four million dollars of their own money to make it.
+Richard Attenborough must have liked it, because he agreed to direct it; but for reasons known only to him, Attenborough threw away the script completely and tried to photograph the play."

+Casting

 In February 1984, according to Attenborough, the singer Madonna auditioned at the Royale Theatre on Broadway for a dance role in the movie using her birth name of Ciccone.
 He rejected her.

 The dance numbers were choreographed by Jeffrey Hornaday.

 Matt West, Vicki Frederick, Pam Klinger, Justin Ross, and Alyson Reed had all appeared in A Chorus Line on Broadway or in other major productions of the stage show prior to appearing in the film version.
 Gregg Burge, Charles McGowan, and Blane Savage joined stage productions of A Chorus Line after filming the movie.

 Audrey Landers could move well but was not a trained dancer as was the rest of the cast.
 Attenborough cast her in the film despite her lack of formal dance training.
 She is absent from some of the more difficult choreographed dance numbers.